THERMAL POOLS in Reykjavik

 Laugardalslaug

-The largest thermal pool in Reykjavik is Laugardalslaug which has an outside pool, several hot tubs and water slides, it’s also alot cheaper than The Sky and Blue Lagoons.
+The largest thermal pool in Reykjavik is Laugardalslaug which has an outside pool, several hot tubs and water slides.
 Leashia and I loved our visit to Laugardalslaug despite the outside temperature being well below zero.
 The staff kindly allowed me to take the photos below [under escort] for my website as photographs are not allowed in the pool or changing rooms.
 You can drive here but we walked from our accomodation, it took us about 25 minutes from the centre of Reykjavik.

 Vesturbæjarlaug